kanadev00/kanadev00/README.md

 Full-Stack Developer based in Vancouver, BC, passionate about building scalable web applications and solving complex problems through elegant code.
 I specialize in creating end-to-end solutions that deliver exceptional user experiences.

+With proven experience at AWS, I bring deep industry knowledge and a customer-centric approach to software development.
+I understand that great technology is built with the end-user in mind, combining technical excellence with real-world business impact.

 - 🌱 Currently exploring advanced TypeScript patterns and modern web architectures
 - 💼 Open to collaboration on innovative projects
 - 📍 Based in Vancouver, BC, Canada
 - 💬 Ask me about web development, system design, and best practices
+- 🎯 Focused on delivering customer value through innovative solutions

 ## 🛠️ Tech Stack